 In addition to deeply-rooted spiritual sustenance, our services sometimes begin with communal potlucks and end with opportunities for adult learning.
 Our “Living Our Values” speaker series invites members to share how their Jewish values intersect with the way they do their work in the secular world.
 Together we explore what contemporary Jewish thought has to say about the issues that we face today.
 Invited guests, small group discussions on contemporary issues, and Jewish learning are all features of our post-services programming.

 In the most JRC way possible, we move our Kabbalat Shabbat services to the Evanston Lakefront each summer.
-Imagine summer camp mixed with Ravinia mixed with a beautiful Shabbat service, all with the backdrop of beautiful Lake Michigan.
-Each Friday from June 2 – Sept.
-8. Bring a picnic dinner and break bread with friends from 6:00-7:00 pm and stay for a short camp-like service from 7:00-8:00 pm.
-Four dates will also include our Shabbat Littles at the Lakefront from 5:30-6:00 pm (with Bonnie Silverman co-leading one!).
+Imagine summer camp mixed with Ravinia mixed with a beautiful Shabbat service, all with the backdrop of beautiful Lake Michigan each Friday from June – September.
+Bring a picnic dinner and break bread with friends from 6:00-7:00 pm and stay for a short camp-like service from 7:00-8:00 pm.
+Four dates also include our Shabbat Littles at the Lakefront from 5:30-6:00 pm (with Bonnie Silverman co-leading one!).

 Shabbat – Saturday Morning

 All are welcome to our lively, member-led Shabbat morning minyan.
 This intellectually and spiritually stimulating communal Shabbat service includes praying, singing, discussing, and community building.
 We’re always looking for JRC members to lead, chant, give a d’var Torah, and provide the oneg.
 Click here to sign up to help lead minyan!

 If you are interested in participating, you can download our Minyan Leader’s Guide.
 The Guide is helpful to JRC members preparing to lead a service and others looking to better understand the structure and flow of our service.